Building a Future of Leadership in Sustainability

 Let me introduce you to the Minneapolis College of Art and Design (MCAD) and the Sustainable Design Online Program.
 This Masters level program provides students with deep education on leading sustainable theory, application, and leadership to develop new programs focused on sustainability.
 Each student commits to challenging course work culminating in a sustainability-focused thesis project and presentation including review of how their proposed work will make an impact with actively practicing sustainability professionals.

-Denise DeLuca is the Director of MCAD’s Sustainable Design program and authors the program blog in addition to her leadership role at the college.
+Denise DeLuca was formerly the Director of MCAD’s Sustainable Design program and authored the program blog in addition to her leadership role at the college.
 She noted that students in this program have the potential to truly impact the world.
 “Designers have the ability to span the gap that exists for most of us between imagination and reality.
 What I love about sustainable design is that it goes a step further to span — and ideally close — the gap that exists between idealism and pragmatism, between sustainability and humanity” said DeLuca.

-As we work to make a positive difference in our world, I’m proud to help others that are passionate about sustainability and developing eco-friendly changes to help us all.
+As we work to make a positive difference in our world, I’m proud to help others who are passionate about sustainability and developing eco-friendly changes to help us all.
 That may take the form of new product design, packaging, plastic-free solutions, or reduction in waste.
 Every time you support ECOccasion, you’re helping in my goal of funding scholarships for students or promoting their ideas and achievements.
 You can also feel good about the products you are choosing for yourself and family or friends.

 In addition, you can help directly by donating to assist these students in reaching their goals through our site and the “tip” feature we include which helps students pay for their ISSP-SEA professional credential program upon completion of their studies.